-After nearly three months of, the Premier League is starting up again on June 17th.
+After a six week break, the Premier League is starting up again on September 12th.
 For football fans all around the world and most clubs, this is a great outcome.
-However, for those clubs around the bottom, this isn’t so good.
+However, for clubs who are favourites to go down its an exciting but challenging time too!

 Relegation from the Premier League can really damage clubs.
 Portsmouth and Sunderland are just two examples of this.
-After having relegated they both found themselves in League One and in great financial difficulty.
+After being relegated they both found themselves in League One and in great financial difficulty.

 Relegations Odds (Paddy Power)